 Prospective changes in an earnest money contract should be considered in light of the doctrine of merger, which provides that the closing documents (most especially the deed) supersede the provisions of the contract.
 “After delivery and acceptance, deeds are generally regarded as the final expression of the agreement of the parties and the sole repository of the terms on which they have agreed.”
 Smith v.
 Harrison County, 824 S.W.2d 788, 793 (Tex.App.—Texarkana 1992, no writ).
 This is the reason, for instance, that (from the seller’s point of view) an “as is” clause should be included in the deed as well as in the earnest money contract.
 It also impacts the survival of any representations and warranties made by the parties.

-Paragraph 19 of the TREC contract does provide that “All covenants, representations and warranties in this contract survive closing.”
-That’s fine, as far as it goes.
-But there may be good reasons not to rely on this clause as a guarantee that all clauses will actually survive.
+Paragraph 19 of the TREC contract provides that “All covenants, representations and warranties in this contract survive closing.”
+This is known as a survival clause and it is fine as far as it goes.
+But there are good and cautious reasons not to rely on this clause as a guarantee that all clauses will actually survive.

-The fact is, custom covenants happen.
+The fact is that special provisions and custom covenants happen.
 Often.
 Here’s a real-world example: suppose the special provisions paragraph requires that the “Seller shall completely renovate the condominium,” a very substantial covenant.
 Will it survive closing?
 Probably, according to paragraph 19.
 But how enforceable is such a covenant, given that it is so brief and ambiguous?
 What does “completely renovate” specifically mean?
-It probably could mean that the parties will find themselves in litigation, at least if sufficient money is at stake, with no assurance that the buyer will prevail.
+It could mean that the parties will find themselves in litigation, at least if sufficient money is at stake, with no assurance that the buyer will prevail.
 Why?
 Texas courts are loathe to re-write the parties’ contract or impose a specific affirmative covenant where none unambiguously exists.

 This situation is a perfect example why custom special provisions addenda should be used more often.
 Since these are (by definition) not promulgated forms, the involvement of an attorney is a must.
 But in the foregoing example, “renovate” could have been fully defined and expanded to specifically list items to be renovated and to address such issues as cost and warranty.
 Additionally, a more comprehensive set of seller representations and warranties than are contained in the TREC contract could have been added.